viamrobotics/docs/docs/ml/vision/segmentation.md

 ## Test your segmenter

-The following code uses the [`GetObjectPointClouds`](/ml/vision/#getobjectpointclouds) method to run a segmenter vision model on an image from the robot's camera `"cam1"`:
+The following code uses the [`GetObjectPointClouds`](/ml/vision/#getobjectpointclouds) method to run a segmenter vision model on an image from the machine's camera `"cam1"`:

 {{< tabs >}}
 {{% tab name="Python" %}}